-Predictions are that the Oman insurance market will grow at an average annual rate of 12.1% up to 2021, driven by the gradual introduction of compulsory health insurance, population growth, infrastructural development and a revival in business activity.
+Predictions are that the Oman life insurance market will grow at an average annual rate of 12.1% up to 2021, driven by the gradual introduction of compulsory health insurance, population growth, infrastructural development and a revival in business activity.

 The principal focus of life insurance in Oman continues to be on term life coverage for bank loans and mortgages, primarily via the bancassurance channel.
 Endowment insurance has been shrinking for some years: as yet there are no local investment-linked individual savings products available from the local market.
 It is worth noting that the purchase of individual life insurance is not subject to non-admitted insurance regulations.